 When MMBasic is incrementing the variable it will check to see if the variable has exceeded the TO value and, if it has, it will exit from the loop.
 So, in the above example, the value of nbr will reach nine and it will be printed but on the next loop nbr will be eleven and at that point execution will leave the loop.
-This test is also applied at the start of the loop (ie, if in the beginning the value of the variable exceeds the TO value the loop will never be executed, not even once).
+This test is also applied at the start of the loop (ie, if in the beginning the value of the variable exceeds the TO value (and STEP is positive) the loop will never be executed, not even once).

 By setting the STEP value to a negative number you can use the FOR loop to step down from a high number to low.
+In that case the starting number must be greater than the TO number.